-Presentation of an Unrecognized Tax Benefit - In July 2013, the FASB issued ASU No. 2013-11, which requires an entity to present an unrecognized tax benefit as a reduction of a deferred tax asset for a net operating loss ("NOL") carryforward or similar tax loss or tax credit carryforward, rather than as a liability when (1) the uncertain tax position would not reduce the NOL or other carryforward under the tax law of the applicable jurisdiction, and (2) the entity intends to use the deferred tax asset for that purpose.
+Presentation of an Unrecognized Tax Benefit - In July 2013, the FASB issued ASU 2013-11, Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists, which amends ASC 740, Income Taxes.
+ASU 2013-11 requires an entity to present an unrecognized tax benefit as a reduction of a deferred tax asset for a net operating loss ("NOL") carryforward or similar tax loss or tax credit carryforward, rather than as a liability when (1) the uncertain tax position would not reduce the NOL or other carryforward under the tax law of the applicable jurisdiction, and (2) the entity intends to use the deferred tax asset for that purpose.
 ASU 2013-11 does not require any new recurring disclosures.
 It is effective prospectively for fiscal years, and interim periods within those years, beginning on or after December 15, 2013, with early adoption permitted.
-Early adopting ASU 2013-11 did not have any impact on the Company's consolidated financial statements.
+Adopting ASU 2013-11 did not have any impact on the Company's consolidated financial condition, results of operations or earnings per share.

-Revenue Recognition - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which supersedes the revenue recognition requirements in ASC 605, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the Codification.
+Revenue Recognition - In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers, which supersedes the revenue recognition requirements in ASC 606, Revenue Recognition, and most industry-specific guidance throughout the Industry Topics of the Codification.
 The core principle of ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 is effective for fiscal years and interim periods beginning after December 15, 2016 and early adoption is not permitted.
-Management is evaluating the impact of ASU 2014-09; however, it is not expected to have a significant impact on the Company's financial position, results of operations, or EPS.
+Management is evaluating the impact of ASU 2014-09; however, it is not expected to have a significant impact on the Company's financial condition, results of operations or earnings per share.